BLADES SUPER DRAW INDEX TABLES HISTORY

 click here for detail of all previous Honours Winners

-As well as the Blades Super Draw sponsorship, local football equipment company twentytwo are sponsors of the Leagues Leading Goalscorer Award and the League's CBC Premier Division is sponsored by CBC Computer Systems.
-CBC also sponsor the League’s prestigious monthly Merit Awards, while Angel IT Solutions are the sponsors of the monthly Peak Performer Awards and it’s through these monthly awards that many celebrities from football, entertainment and beyond have been associated with the League.
+As well as the Blades Super Draw and twentytwo sponsorships, local football equipment company Sheffield Trophy Centre are sponsors of the Leagues Leading Goalscorer Award and the League's CBC Premier Division is sponsored by CBC Computer Systems.
+CBC also sponsored the League’s prestigious monthly Merit Awards, while Angel IT Solutions are the sponsors of the monthly Peak Performer Awards and it’s through these monthly awards that many celebrities from football, entertainment and beyond have been associated with the League.
 It was fitting that in 1987 the first presenter was the late Derek Dooley and his support to the League was crucial in The League's development.

 Former Blades boss Bryan Robson and his assistant Brian Kidd are among the other presenters, while their mentor, the Manchester United manager Sir Alex Ferguson, has presented the awards three times.
 Four previous England managers, Kevin Keegan, Glenn Hoddle, Terry Venables and Graham Taylor have also done the honours.